 Renewable Fuel Standard.
 We are an obligated party under the Renewable Fuel Standard ("RFS") promulgated by the Environmental Protection Agency ("EPA") and are required to satisfy our Renewable Volume Obligation ("RVO") on an annual basis.
 To meet the RVO, the gasoline we produce in our gas liquids blending activities must either contain the mandated renewable fuel components, or credits must be purchased to cover any shortfall.
 We generally satisfy our RVO requirements through the purchase of credits, known as Renewable Identification Numbers ("RINs").
+RINs are generated when a gallon of renewable fuel is produced and may be separated when the renewable fuel is blended into gasoline or diesel fuel, at which point the RIN is available for use in compliance or available for sale on the open market.
 As the RFS program is currently structured, the RVO of all obligated parties may increase over time unless adjusted by the EPA.
 The ability to incorporate increasing volumes of renewable fuel components into fuel products and the availability of RINs may be limited, which could increase our costs to comply with the RFS standards or limit our ability to blend.